 The queen excluder works during the honey season.
 It is not involved with the actual production of honey.
 Place the queen excluder between the brood and honey production.
 There are slits to let colony bees through but not the queen.
 Excluders are in plastic or metal.

 That is where the surplus honey is collected from the bees.
 You do not take all the honey from the hive.
 Leave it in the deep hive bodies for the bees to survive.
-You only need one honey super during your first season but can add two or three for the later seasons.
+You only need one honey super during your first season, but you can add two or three for the later seasons.

 Bees build their honeycomb into the frames.
 Inspecting frames is easier because they are removable.
 You can use the wider part at the top to make space for bees.
 Push them together.
 Each frame needs a single sheet of beeswax foundation.